flatcar-archive/flatcar-docs/ignition/what-is-ignition.md

 ### When is Ignition executed

-On boot, GRUB checks the EFI System Partition for a file at `coreos/first_boot` and sets `coreos.first_boot=detected` if found.
-The `coreos.first_boot` parameter is processed by a [systemd-generator] in the [initramfs] and if the parameter value is non-zero, the Ignition units are set as dependencies of `initrd.target`, causing Ignition to run.
-If the parameter is set to the special value `detected`, the `coreos/first_boot` file is deleted after Ignition runs successfully.
+On boot, GRUB checks the EFI System Partition for a file at `flatcar/first_boot` and sets `flatcar.first_boot=detected` if found.
+The `flatcar.first_boot` parameter is processed by a [systemd-generator] in the [initramfs] and if the parameter value is non-zero, the Ignition units are set as dependencies of `initrd.target`, causing Ignition to run.
+If the parameter is set to the special value `detected`, the `flatcar/first_boot` file is deleted after Ignition runs successfully.

-Note that [PXE][supported-platforms] deployments don't use GRUB to boot, so `coreos.first_boot=1` must be added to the boot arguments in order for Ignition to run. `detected` should not be specified so Ignition will not attempt to delete `coreos/first_boot`.
+Note that [PXE][supported-platforms] deployments don't use GRUB to boot, so `flatcar.first_boot=1` must be added to the boot arguments in order for Ignition to run. `detected` should not be specified so Ignition will not attempt to delete `flatcar/first_boot`.

 ## Providing Ignition a config